Letters from the Pale Light #1

 Dear Dhya,

-Elvis is singing in my headphones while this night sits beside me.
-The moon is glowing in me, and though there is much to say, the words I tried to install in my heart have paused.
+Elvis is singing in my headphones while the night sits beside me.
+The moon glows in me.
+There is much to say, but the words have paused.
 Yet, this heart knows its way home.
-For 409 days, I have lived within the music of a melody.
-At first, I wandered lost within it, but now the melody has caught my rhythm.
-We flow together through these emollient notes.

 I don’t know if you are in love, but it no longer hurts to wonder.
-The ache has become a mere dust particle, blown away the moment you return home.
+The ache is a mere dust particle, blown away the moment you return home.
 Before, it danced in my head alongside anxiety and panic—a punishment I thought I earned for loving you.
 I believed my love was a mistake, but that was just a ghost trying to persuade me to turn away.

-Forgive me if I sound too philosophical.
-I am not trying to be a teacher; I am just a man listening to Elvis.
+Now I am just a man listening to Elvis.

 "Like a river flows, surely to the sea..."

 It is true, Dhya.
 My love flows surely to you.
-This is the imagination I have created to escape the reality of being alone under a dark light.

 Ravi